RichardWang2127/nbline01_flash/README.md

 -----------------
 # English version 英文版
-Ningbo Rail Transit Line 1 flashing simulator
+Ningbo Rail Transit Line 1 Flashing Simulator
 -

-Only Chinese version currently.
+Only Chinese version in this program currently.

 This is a simple simulator for Ningbo Rail Transit Line 1 flash.